Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Quickstart
 ----------

-Below is a simple example that gives an quick overview of how MLflow LLM evaluation works.
+Below is a simple example that gives an quick overview of how QCFlow LLM evaluation works.
 The example builds a simple question-answering model by wrapping "openai/gpt-4" with custom prompt.
 You can paste it to your IPython or local editor and execute it, and install missing dependencies as prompted.
 Running the code requires OpenAI API key, if you don't have an OpenAI key, you can set it up by following the `OpenAI guide <https://platform.openai.com/account/api-keys>`_.